ashuklagspann/react-demo/README.md

 _Products_

-- The frontend list of Pokemon that you are building for this challenge
+- The frontend list of Products you are building for this challenge

 # Acceptance Criteria